mainmatter/playbook/method/design/README.md

-In extension to the orignal methodology, we also use the the term [“design tokens”][tokens] to describe critical base variables such as brand colors and sizes, as well as [“ions”][ions] to talk about defined variations of the five stages.
+In extension to the orignal methodology, we also use the the term [“design tokens”][tokens] to describe critical base variables such as brand colors and sizes, and [“ions”][ions] to talk about defined variations of the five stages.

 [atomic]: http://atomicdesign.bradfrost.com